REMOTE CONSOLE

 Remote console for IoT devices

-Remote console is a unique Thinger.io feature to allow remote access on your devices.
-It allows to create web terminals to interact with the device like in a serial interface.
-It also provides features to create interactive terminals on any Arduino compatible device.
+Remote console is a unique Thinger.io feature to allow remote access to the devices.
+It allows the creation of web terminals to interact with the device like in a serial interface.
+It also provides features to create interactive terminals on any Arduino-compatible device.

-This feature is specially useful for remote diagnosis, show logs on devices, manage device configuration, or any other functionality, as the console can be easily extended to include new commands.
+This feature is especially useful for remote diagnosis, showing logs on devices, managing device configuration, or any other functionality, as the console can be easily extended to include new commands.

 Remote console for IoT devices

-By default, the Thinger.io Console can work as a web serial interface, similar to the Arduino Serial Monitor where the device write logs to serial interface.
+By default, the Thinger.io Console can work as a web serial interface, similar to the Arduino Serial Monitor, where the device writes logs to the serial interface.

-To use Thinger.io Console it is required to include the
+To use Thinger.io Console, it is required to include the ThingerConsole.h file and create an instance by thing reference.

 ThingerConsole console(thing);